9 non-toxic kitchen utensils chefs swear by – and recommend you use at home, too

-As a trained chef who reviews cookware, I’m always on the lookout for non-toxic kitchen tools that are safe, durable, and actually improve how I cook.
+As a trained chef who reviews cookware, I’m always on the lookout for non-toxic kitchen utensils that are safe, durable, and actually improve how I cook.
 And, the rise of the best non-toxic cookware isn’t just a trend – it’s become the standard for anyone who loves to cook and eat well.

-While I have my own go-to staples, I also asked a group of chefs to share their favorite professional tools.
+While I have my own go-to staples, I also asked a group of chefs to share their favorite professional utensils.
 Their picks aren’t chosen just because they’re labeled ‘non-toxic,' but they happen to be made from high-quality stainless steel, wood, and glass.
 These are smart, long-lasting pieces that perform professionally, feel good to use, and will outlive the plastic clutter in your drawers.

 If you’ve ever wondered how to replace black plastic tools with something safer and more sustainable, this list is a great place to start.

-Non-toxic tools chefs swear by
+Non-toxic utensils chefs swear by

 'The bench scraper might not get a lot of glory, but it's a hero in its own right,' says Meiko Temple, recipe developer at Thermomix and chef at @MeikoandtheDish.
 'The ick of trying (and failing) to scoop up all my chopped items with a knife — is a weird pet peeve of mine.
 But with a bench scraper, I get a clean sweep every time.
 Plus, it's perfect for portioning dough, cleaning up my workspace, and honestly, it just makes you feel a bit more like a pro.'